Honours and Masters thesis

 How to Apply

-- Ensure you are aware of the eligibility requirements for the research stream (refer to the Handbook entry for your degree).
+- Ensure you are aware of the eligibility requirements for the research stream (refer to the Handbook entry for your degree)

 Application Deadlines

-For commencement of the research stream in semester 1: 31 January
+- For commencement of the research stream in semester 1: 9 February 2026

-For commencement of the research stream in semester 2: 30 June
+- For commencement of the research stream in semester 2: 9:00 AM, Monday, 20 July 2026

 How to enrol and re-enrol